makeabilitylab/physcomp/arduino/debouncing.md

 ### Debouncing solution 3: softening requirements

-For the two debouncing solutions above, we observed an initial state change on our digital input pin (`state1`) and then, after some time period (the debouncing window), verified this state change via a second read to the digital input pin (`state2`)).
+For the two debouncing solutions above, we observed an initial state change on our digital input pin (`state1`) and then, after some time period (the debouncing window), we verified this state change via a second read to the digital input pin (`state2`).
 This approach protects against contact bounce, errant button presses (of time less than the debouncing window), and electrical interference (*e.g.,* electric static discharge that cause transient digital input pin changes).

 However, if we soften our requirement and assume that the `state1` change was correct and not some errant signal, then we can apply a few other solutions.
-In these cases, we do **not read** from the digital input pin **again** after the debouncing window but, instead, simply ignore input for that timeperiod.
+In these cases, we do **not read** from the digital input pin **again** after the debouncing window but, instead, simply ignore input for that time period.

 ![](assets/images/DebouncingStateChangeGraph_TwoSolutions.png)
 **Figure.** Two approaches to debouncing buttons.